dsferruzza/conf-declarative-configuration-with-nixos/presentation.md

 - security/system update can break stuff<br>=> you need to fix environments one by one
 - it's soooo **boring** to use

-> Boring means I will make errors
+> Boring means I will make mistakes

 # Naive solution